 This targeted approach reached a 34.02% conversion rate uplift with new and 29.24% CR uplift with returning visitors!

-Other types of market segmentation
+Other types of market segmentation with examples

 Though the most common types of market segmentation are demographic, psychographic, geographic, and behavioral, there are other types that are also worth considering and can offer excellent opportunities in the right context.